A beginners’ guide to … commuting

 More about how cycling positively impacts your health.

-Being able to cycle along quieter streets had a huge impact on my journey.
-I was more relaxed, able to increase my confidence at my own pace and enjoy my ride more.
+Being able to cycle along quieter streets can have a huge impact on you journey.
+It can be more relaxing, allowing you to increase your confidence cycling at your own pace and enjoy your ride more.

-I wish I had watched Cycling UK’s video guide on road positioning and tackling junctions to ensure I was cycling in the safest way possible.
+Watch our video guide on road positioning and tackling junctions to help you cycle in the safest way possible.

 - Where will I lock my bike?